stan-roelofs/Kotlin-Gameboy-Emulator/README.md

 See [blargg_tests.md](blargg_tests.md) and [mooneye_tests.md](mooneye_tests.md).

 ## Status
-Most games seem to run fine.
-Some code is pretty bad and should be rewritten.
+Most games run fine with some minor graphical glitches such as wrong sprite priorities.
+Accuracy of the APU and GPU is decent, although

 ## Preview
 ![alt text](res/preview.gif)